Lionsberg/lionsberg-wiki/Shalom.md

 ## Overview

 Shalom is a concept deeply rooted in Jewish tradition, with origins in the Hebrew language.
 It encompasses the ideas of integrated peace, wholeness, and well-being, and is used as both a greeting and a farewell.
-More than just an expression, Shalom represents an aspirational state of perfect harmony, balance, and tranquility within oneself, with others, and with the environment.
+More than just an expression, Shalom represents ***an aspirational state of perfect harmony, balance, and tranquility within oneself, with others,  with the environment, and with the One Source and Sustainer of All***.

 If the single uniting design principle of the [[New World]] is [[Love]], its outward manifestation results in the state of **Shalom**.